-This option can be set by the Printer Inventory or during the INIT call, the BDSC, or the EDSC.
+This option can be set by the Printer Inventory or during the INIT call, or during the BDSC.
 It remains set between calls and is valid only when CSE is being used.
 PSF initially sets this field to X'00' (XTP7NCK), which means PSF does not check whether a page fits 2 up on the sheet.
 If this field is set to X'01' (XTP7K1P), PSF uses a new copy group to check whether the first page printed fits 2 up on the sheet.
-If this field is set to X'02' (XTP7CKAP), PSF checks all the font side pages to see whether they fit 2 up on the sheet.
+If this field is set to X'02' (XTP7CKAP), PSF checks all the font side pages to see if they fit 2 up on the sheet.
 If XTP7ACSE is set to any other value, it defaults to X'00'.
-For information about specifying this option in the Printer Inventory, see Check CSE fit.
+For information about specifying this option in the Printer Inventory, see "Check CSE fit" on page 73.